tsehaiB/esecfse21artifactsubmission/README.md

 the 2021 European Software Engineering Conference and ACM SIGSOFT Symposium on the Foundations of Software Engineering (ESEC/FSE).

-A snapshot of the complete public repository can be found in the [vagrant/kmax/](vagrant/kmax/) folder included in this artifact.
-So any links to files in https://github.com/paulgazz/kmax can also be found in their corresponding path in [vagrant/kmax/](vagrant/kmax/).

 ## Obtaining the artifact

 The artifact can be obtained from its [Zenodo